xerg0n/premiumize_buttons/README.md

 - the main page should now contain a 'reopen last' button

 ## Changelog
+### 0.8
+* adjusted to content changess
+* cleanup
+* implemented maybe next button that looks for files outside the current folder based on a sorted string list
 ### 0.4
 * code cleanup
 * moved db to sets